 Insurable perils include adverse weather, disease and pest infestations or epidemics for which control is not possible.

 Beekeepers will have to apply for a contract of insurance by March 31.
-The deadline to endorse overwintering insurance for coverage the following winter is June 25.
+The deadline to endorse or remove overwintering insurance for coverage the following winter is June 25.

 SCIC will inspect all the colonies in the fall to assess the hive’s “winter readiness.”
 Only hives that meet industry standard criteria at the time of this inspection will be insurable.
 All eligible colonies must be insured.
 Coverage will begin after the fall inspection and continue until the hives are inspected in the spring.

-In the spring, beekeepers with a concern about winter survival will have to notify SCIC when hives are going to be unwrapped or moved outside so an adjuster can be present to inspect colonies and determine losses.
-If spring losses are in excess of the individualized deductible level, the claim will be paid at the insured value.
+In the spring, beekeepers with a concern about winter survival, must notify SCIC, for an adjuster to inspect and determine losses, prior to colonies being unwrapped, cleaned up, or moved outside.
+If overwinter losses are in excess of the individualized deductible level, the claim will be paid at the insured value.

 The insured value per colony was determined by SCIC in consultation with the industry and the Ministry of Agriculture’s Provincial Apiculturist.